alexdao04/spotify-analytics/README.md

 - The collector retrieves up to 50 recently played tracks per run.
 - Each collection is written as a timestamped raw JSON file in `data/raw/user_XX/`.
 - Each user ID must use the anonymous format `user_01`, `user_02`, and so on.
-- The `data/` directory and OAuth token caches are ignored by Git.

 ### Consent and use